fzhangcode/rvd/results/2013-08-15_Compute_ROC_Synthetic_avg_all/Notebook.md

 Background
 -----------------
+We use a two-stage test for variant at each position.
+First, we test whether the error rate in the case sample is significantly greater than the error rate in the control data for each position.
+Then, we test the hypothesis that the error rate is high is due to excess reads with a particular non-reference base.
+We accomplish the first test with a Bayesian posterior density test and the second with a chi-square goodness-of-fit test to a uniform distribution.

 We tested the mutation detection power of our graphical model on synthetic dataset with dilution rates 0.1%, 0.3%, 1.0%, 10.0% and read depth varying from 10^2 to 10^5.Different read depth dataset was achieve by thining dataset with read depth up to 10^6 using Picard.

 #### Bayesian Hypothesis Testing